Language and Page Formatting Options

 Chapter 20.
 Managing Guest Virtual Machines with virsh

 virshis a command-line interface tool for managing guest virtual machines, and works as the primary means of controlling virtualization on Red Hat Enterprise Linux 7.
 The

 virshcommand-line tool is built on the libvirt management API, and can be used to create, deploy, and manage guest virtual machines.
 The

 virshutility is ideal for creating virtualization administration scripts, and users without root privileges can use it in read-only mode.
 The

 virshpackage is installed with

 For installation instructions, see Section 2.2.1, “Installing Virtualization Packages Manually”.
 For a general introduction of virsh, including a practical demonstration, see the Virtualization Getting Started Guide The remaining sections of this chapter cover the

 virshcommand set in a logical order based on usage.

 virsh list --allcommand, it is most likely due to you running the command using a different user than you used to create the virtual machine.
-Refer to Important for more information.
+See Important for more information.

 virshcommands are affected by the state of the guest virtual machine: